-As students cool down from the mile run, remind them that soon we're going to be taking the President's Fitness Test and they will have the opportunity to win the President's Award, the National Award or the Participation Award.
+Remind students that soon we're going to be taking the President's Fitness Test and they will have the opportunity to win the President's Award, the National Award or the Participation Award.

 Tell them that in the time that remains today, we're going to learn three exercises and they will be able to choose which one they want to do in the test in a few weeks.
 They will get to choose between Pull-Ups, Right Angle Push-Ups and the Flexed-Arm Hang.